 What is the first decision you make when building your website?
 In most cases, it is the selection of a platform or content management system.
 Besides, it is also the most challenging one.
 Picking the right content management system terrifies many people in the beginning.
 During this confused circle, Joomla vs WordPress is the hottest topic.

 Hundreds of factors are there for consideration.
 The choice made in this first step leaves long-lasting effects on your business.
-Joomla vs WordPress is a tough decision to make.
+Both is a tough decision to make.

 The theme of this article is comprehensive Joomla vs WordPress comparison.
 Every content management system comes with its own pros and cons.
 We will elaborate on the powers of both systems to help you make the best decision.

-Before deep comparative analysis, let us have the short introduction of WordPress and Joomla.
+Before deep comparative analysis, let us have the short introduction of WP and Joomla.

 WordPress Content Management System:

-In the beginning, WordPress developers had blogging needs in mind.
-People used WordPress for free blog sites.
-Their continuous updates and advancements have made it possible to use WordPress for making any kind of website.
+In the beginning, Is WordPress Free? the WP developers had blogging needs in mind and People used WP for free blog sites.
+Their continuous updates and advancements have made it possible to use WP for making any kind of website.

-The flexibility of WordPress themes and plugins make everyone fall in love with WordPress.
-Thousands of them are available in the WordPress repository.
+The minimal themes and plugins make everyone fall in love with WordPress.
+Thousands of them are available in the theme and plugins repository.
 These efficient plugins and themes let you extend the functionality as much as you want.

 It is good news for developers that WordPress is an open-source platform.
 If you have a technical background, you can modify the code.

-You may need some time to master WordPress.
+You may need some time to master WP.
 To figure out how to start, a simple google search is enough.
 It will show you thousands of resources like blogs and video tutorials, etc.